-For trade gains and economic growth to be sustainable, SIDS need access to affordable, adequate, and appropriate financing.
-This translates to mobilising finance through increasing national saving; crowding in private sector financing (e.g., intermediation of pension funds); establishing liquidity insurance mechanisms at Multilateral Development Banks (MDBs) that can allow access to financing in times of urgent need; and increasing effectiveness of existing concessional funds (e.g., channeling of developed country Special Drawing Rights through MDBs and use of CDB's Internal Resilience Capacity and Recovery Duration Adjustor tools to determine eligibility and quality of support).
+For trade and development nexus to be sustainable, SIDS need access to affordable, adequate, and appropriate financing.
+This translates to mobilising finance through increasing national savings, crowding in private sector financing (e.g., intermediation of pension funds), establishing liquidity insurance mechanisms at Multilateral Development Banks (MDBs) that can allow access to financing in times of urgent need, and increasing effectiveness of existing concessional funds (e.g., channeling of developed country Special Drawing Rights through MDBs and use of CDB's Internal Resilience Capacity and Recovery Duration Adjustor tools to determine eligibility and quality of support).

 Importantly, mobilising sufficient resources will require deeper collaboration between development partners to design and deliver a suite of shared, innovative, and cost-effective financing instruments, to respond to the unique needs of our developing economies.
-Urgently, it is imperative to secure the necessary financing for investing in a diversified mix of energy generation and distribution projects to accelerate a sustainable energy transition, while improving waste and energy usage management.
+Urgently, it is imperative to secure the necessary financing for investing in quality resilience-building investment and implementation capacity to accelerate a sustainable and transformative development agenda.